plone/buildout.coredev/docs/guidelines.rst

 * All text that can be shown in a browser must be translatable.
   Please mark all such strings as translatable.

-* Be nice and and use code quality checkers like flake8 and jshint.
+* Be nice and use code quality checkers like flake8 and jshint.

 * See if you can use git to squash multiple commits into one where this makes sense.
   If you are not comfortable with git, never mind.